 We’ve looked at some of the aspects relating to the development of junior players here on SquashSkills previously with our blogs on the growth of young players and more general early-stage development, and it’s a topic that we frequently receive questions on from the many coaches and parents amongst our members.

-The early stage experiences a child has in competition have been shown to have a potentially huge effect upon their growth within their sport, and can really shape subsequent attitudes and outlooks.
-Peter talks here in one of his blogs about how some of his early competitive experiences affected his motivation and mind-set in an overall positive manner, but things can just as equally go the other way with overwhelming pressures and unrealistic expectations placed – often inadvertently – upon young players leaving them anxious and unhappy.
+The early-stage experiences a child has in competition have been shown to have a potentially huge effect upon their growth within their sport, and can really shape subsequent attitudes and outlooks.
+Peter talks in one of his blogs here on the site about how some of his early competitive experiences affected his motivation and mindset in an overall positive manner, but things can just as equally go the other way with overwhelming pressures and unrealistic expectations placed – often inadvertently – upon young players leaving them anxious and unhappy.

 Though adults working with young players in most cases have the best of intentions, the way they interact and feedback to these young players can frequently have very negative effects on their growth and development.
 This effect can be exacerbated when the pressures are coming from a parent, due to the crucial developmental role that mothers and/or fathers have in their child’s life.

 A recent study from Ithaca College looked in more depth at what these effects actually are within a competitive environment, and exactly how they affect the child athlete.

 Their results showed that the outward expectations a parent held for their child’s performance had a significant effect upon the child’s anxiety levels.

 This was particularly apparent when the message a parent was transmitting to the child was one of wanting them to outperform others or to not lose to others, as opposed to focusing on the child simply performing their best and displaying signs of development and improvement.